scrapinghub/shubc/README.md

        schedule <project_id> <spider_name> [args] - schedule the spider <spider_name> with [args] in project <project_id>
        stop <job_id>                              - stop the job with <job_id>
        ...

+### Configure your APIKEY

+You can configure your APIKEY using the .scrapy.cfg file in your home.
+You can get more information on how to configure it here: http://doc.scrapinghub.com/scrapy-cloud.html#deploying-your-scrapy-spider

 ### Available Commands

 * `delete <job-id>`: delete the job with `job- id`